-Administrators are defined as College presidents, vice chancellors, College executive vice president, College vice presidents, deans, classified managers, and classified supervisors.
-The job descriptions for College and District administrators assign specific roles for administrators.
+Administrators are defined as cCollege presidents, vice chancellors, College executive vice president, Ccollege vice presidents, deans, assistant deans, classified managers, and classified supervisors.
+The job descriptions for cCollege and District administrators assign specific roles for administrators.
 Administrators are appointed to committees based on function or position or appointed by the College President or Chancellor.
 Administrators address issues of Districtwide impact, including governance recommendations, operational matters to ensure alignment of practices, cross-District communication, uniform application of policies and procedures, progress on District goals, and Board support in Districtwide planning processes.